Maternity and child health care center

 Our follow-up is individually tailored, considering the parents' knowledge and needs.
 Typical topics covered include breastfeeding/nutrition, social interaction, parental skills, and motor- and emotional development.

-The Health centre programme
+The Child Health centre programme

 • The first week visit / home visit